gordonjun2/AConvNet-FUSAR/README.md

 This repository uses AConvNet on [FUSAR-Ship Dataset version 1.0](https://emwlab.fudan.edu.cn/resources/) dataset.
 For MSTAR dataset usage, refer to the original repository [here](https://github.com/jangsoopark/AConvNet-pytorch).

 Due to the difficulty of the FUSAR dataset, only 4 classes are being used in the training, namely 'BulkCarrier', 'Dredger', 'Fishing', and 'Tanker'.
 Thus, rearranging the dataset from the initial source provided above is necessary.
+The rearranged dataset can be downloaded [here](https://drive.google.com/file/d/1wUKG9QTBS1tZuRxcfkpVt8UJaQcBNubG/view?usp=sharing).

-The FUSAR dataset should be rearranged and placed in:
+The rearranged FUSAR dataset should be placed in:

 ```
 AConvNet-FUSAR/